robertdavid1205/ms4-kandl/README.md

 - The Category model contains a product category
 - The model contains the following fields: name, friendly_name

+##### Favorites Model
+- The Favorites model contains the option to add a item to your favorites
+- The model contains the following fields: favorites

+##### Contact Model
+- The Contact model contains the information to be able to dens a feedback message
+- The model contains the following fields: contactForm

 ## Scope
 ### User Stories Customer